dnlbowers/jobs-a-gooden/README.md

 ##### **Insight:**
 * Will be saved even if the job is unpinned.
-* Date created visible.
+* Date created is visible.
-* Light bulb icon next to the short description to indicate the note is an insight.
+* Light bulb icon next to the short description indicates the note is an insight.
 * Yellow background.
 * Edit button available to edit insight.
 * Delete button available to delete insight.